latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Families and individuals across Los Angeles County can receive short term housing, placement into homeless shelters, and support services from dozens of non-profit organizations, charities, churches and outreach centers.
-While some agencies, transitional housing units or shelters focus on providing assistance for a certain type of situation, there are other centers across Los Angeles that provide services to individuals of all backgrounds, cultures, and personal situations.
+Homeless families and individuals across Los Angeles County can receive temporary housing, placement into homeless shelters, and support services.
+There is short term housing from dozens of charities, churches and outreach centers.
+Some agencies, transitional housing units or shelters focus on providing assistance for a certain type of situation, with other centers provide services to individuals of all backgrounds.
+Find a homeless shelter or transitional housing program near you in LA County.

-It doesn’t matter what has caused your hardship, the agencies may be able to help.
+It doesn’t matter what has caused the homeless person’s hardship, the agencies may be able to help.
 Housing units are available for people who were just evicted or for families who need a place to stay while they dress the cause of their homelessness.
+There are also emergency homeless shelters open daily for youth, veterans as well as immigrants in Los Angeles County.

-In addition to offering a place to stay, most low income or temporary housing units offer a wide range of services and case management to the needy.
+In addition to offering a place to stay, most low income or temporary housing units offer a wide range of services to the low-income and people with no money.
 The organizations want to do whatever they can to help families get back on their feet.
-This can include ensuring clients obtain self-sufficiency, purse employment opportunities, and find permanent housing in Los Angeles.
+This can include ensuring clients obtain self-sufficiency, pursue employment opportunities, and find permanent housing in Los Angeles.

-So most of the homeless shelters will provide guidance and offer services to the needy.
-This can include counseling, meals, clothing, information on employment programs and advocacy.
-Many individuals who need housing also may require legal advice or access to basic health care, so referrals for these types of services will often be provided too.
-Some of the Los Angeles housing centers cater to single parents, battered women, or victims of domestic disputes.
-These locations will ensure that the individuals receive the advice, guidance, support, and legal referrals that they may need to overcome their crisis.
+Many individuals who need a shelter or emergency housing also may require legal advice or access to basic health care, so referrals for these types of services will often be provided too.
+Some of the Los Angeles homeless shelter also cater to single parents, battered women, or victims of domestic disputes.
+These locations will ensure that the individuals receive the advice, guidance, and support that they may need to overcome their crisis, including placement into rent free efficiencies near you.

 Agape House of Antelope Valley